 Many of you will be preparing to bring your puppy in for spay or neuter surgery.
 Generally, the surgery is scheduled around six months of age.
 What exactly does the surgery entail?
 What should you expect afterwards?
+Should you consider waiting until your Havanese is 12 months old?

 This specific article was carefully selected for you in order to provide you with the most reliable information.

 Pre-op bloodwork is a must for all dogs.
-This is the best way to confirm that the internal organs are healthy enough for anaesthesia.
+This is the best way to confirm that the internal organs are healthy enough for anesthesia.
 Generally, this has to be done in advance of the day of surgery.

 No Vaccines.
 This is not the recommended time for a vaccination.
 Vaccines engage the immune system.
-Your dog needs an immune system that is not busy in order to heal from the surgery and anaesthesia, so it would be wise to hold off for a couple weeks.
+Your dog needs an immune system that is not busy in order to heal from the surgery and anesthesia, so it would be wise to hold off for a couple weeks.

 Blanket.
 When I drop my puppy off for surgery, I bring along a blanket and ask the technician to put this blanket in with my puppy when they are placed in the recovery kennel.
 If you have children, it may help ease the anxiety of being separated from their puppy by having them sleep with the blanket the night before and tell them that in this way their puppy can have them “close by” after their surgery.